 - confetti cake energy balls

-PS.
 I love seeing my recipes in action!
-I you decide to make these pumpkin protein bars don't forget to tag me on Instagram - @nourishedbynic or leave a comment below!
+If you decide to make these pumpkin protein bars, don't forget to snap a photo and tag me on Instagram- @nourishedbynic or leave a comment and rating below letting me know how you liked it!

 📖 Recipe